 New Blog

 icare3dbloglogoAfter many years using this website as a kind of blog, I finally decided to make a separate blog and I turned out to Blogger.
-Publishing things involved too much formating effort and I became lazy posting here.
+Publishing things involved too much formatting effort and I became lazy posting here.
 In addition, I will keep this website to publish about my personal works and creations, while the blog will cover much wider topics.
 The intend of this new blog is to publish more regularly my thoughts and findings about GPUs, parallel programming, and computer graphics in general.

 You can follow it here, or use the top menu.

 more...
-Comments Off
+Comments Off on New Blog

 GigaBroccoli: The Mandelbulb into GigaVoxels